 I found one through the recommendation of a friend who told me that this dentist was not only quite good, but very gentle and compassionate when it came to pain.
 I had actually met this dentist at a party, and she attended a Circle of Atonement workshop.
 I prayed about it, and got the sense that she was the one for me.
 With some trepidation, I made the appointment.

 For the first appointment, I prepared myself with Course practices to help me get through it.
 I used “There is nothing to fear,” “I am not a body.
 I am free,” and “Whatever suffers is not part of me,” among others.
 I also made a commitment to extend love to the dentist and her assistant, and to be helpful and cooperative with them as they did their jobs.
-I imagined Jesus there beside me holding my hand, remembering his words from Lesson 70: “Think of me holding your hand and leading you.
-And I assure you this will be no idle fantasy” (W-pI.70.9:3-4).
+I imagined Jesus there beside me holding my hand, remembering his words from Lesson 70: “If it helps you, think of me holding your hand and leading you.
+And I assure you this will be no idle fantasy” (W-70.9:3-4).
 And a dear friend promised to pray for me during the time of the appointment and also imagine Jesus with me.